Our Learning Story

 - Encouraging and valuing input and involvement of all staff, parents, students and the community at large

 Peachland Elementary School is the only public educational facility located in the quiet rural, lakeside and lake-view community of Peachland, BC; with a population of approximately 5000 residents.
-Our school currently enrolls 213 students, 10% having an Aboriginal ancestry.
-The majority of students who begin their schooling in Peachland stay with the school until the end of grade 6.
+Our school currently enrolls 165 students, 10% having an Indigenous ancestry.
+The majority of students who begin their schooling in Peachland stay with the school until the end of grade 5.

 Our parents and local community have been excellent supporters for our school.
 Peachland Elementary is very much a part of the social fabric of this great community.
 Our community is very diverse, covering a wide range of socio-economic environments.
 As such, we do our best to both celebrate our diversities and to foster a culture of inclusion and acceptance.

-What does it mean to be a PEACH?
+What does it mean to be an engaged learner at PLE?